 On Oct.
-4, 1990, three future members of the Hockey Hall of Fame all found the scoresheet for the first in the NHL.
+4, 1990, three future members of the Hockey Hall of Fame found the scoresheet for the first time in the NHL.

 Sergei Fedorov skated in his first NHL game at the New Jersey Devils.
 He gave the Red Wings a 3-1 lead early in the second period, with Steve Yzerman setting up the scoring play.
 However, they could not hold onto the lead as the game ended in a 3-3 tie.

-In Los Angeles, defenseman Rob Blake picked up the first two assists of his career in the Kings’ 4-1 victory over the New York Islanders.
+In Los Angeles, defenseman Rob Blake picked up the first two assists of his career in the Los Angeles Kings’ 4-1 victory over the New York Islanders.

 Odds & Ends

-Just a couple of weeks before making their league debut, on Oct.
-4, 1926, the Detroit Cougars purchase the Victoria Cougars from the old Western Hockey League.
-They use the players to fill out the roster for their inaugural season.
-The Cougars became the Falcons n 1930 before changing their name to the Red Wings in 1932.
+A couple of weeks before making their league debut on Oct.
+4, 1926, the Detroit Cougars purchased the Victoria Cougars from the old Western Hockey League.
+They used the players to fill out the roster for their inaugural season.
+The Cougars became the Falcons in 1930 before changing their name to the Red Wings in 1932.

 On Oct.
 4, 1991, Jari Kurri scored a hat trick in his debut for the Kings, leading them to a 6-3 win over the Winnipeg Jets.
-Kurri scored a total of 108 goals and 293 points in 331 games for Los Angeles before he was traded to the Rangers in 1996.
+Kurri scored 108 goals and 293 points in 331 games for Los Angeles before he was traded to the Rangers in 1996.

 The Tampa Bay Lightning named Paul Ysebaert their first captain in franchise history on Oct.
 4, 1995.
 They did not have a captain for their first three seasons in the NHL, just a set of alternate captains.

-The Boston Bruins retired Ray Bourque’s No. 77, on Oct.
+The Boston Bruins retired Ray Bourque’s No. 77 on Oct.
 4, 2001, in a pregame ceremony before their 4-2 season-opening victory over the Mighty Ducks of Anaheim.
-He played in 1,518 games for the Bruins from 1979 until he was traded to the Colorado Avalanche in 2000.
-He scored 395 goals and 1,506 points with the Bruins and he is still the highest-scoring defenseman in NHL history.
+He played 1,518 games for the Bruins from 1979 until he was traded to the Colorado Avalanche in 2000.
+He scored 395 goals and 1,506 points with the Bruins, and he is still the highest-scoring defenseman in NHL history.

 Happy Birthday to You

-A group if 15 current and former NHL players have been born on Oct.
+A group of 15 current and former NHL players were born on Oct.
 4. The first was Les Cunningham, who was born on this date in 1913.
-He played in 60 games for the New York Americans and Blackhawks between 1937 and 1940, scoring seven goals and 26 points.
-The most recent is Sharks forward Lean Bergmann, turning 22 today, who has one assist in 12 NHL games.
+He played 60 games for the New York Americans and Blackhawks between 1937 and 1940, scoring seven goals and 26 points.
+The most recent is Sharks forward Lean Bergmann, turning 24 today, who has one assist in 13 NHL games.